helium/HIP/0044-witness-decay.md

 As Proof-of-Coverage continues to be improved, the community has proposed several improvements to continue to incentivize wide rollout of new Helium Hotspot coverage while addressing over-rewarding due to density and or arbitrage.
-One effective way to address over-rewarding is create soft limits on witness earnings through decaying witness reward units.
+One effective way to address over-rewarding is to create soft limits on witness earnings through decaying witness reward units.

 ## Stakeholders